 - actions that need to be taken before, during and after an activity to protect Aboriginal cultural heritage in the area.

 Under the Aboriginal Heritage Regulations 2018, a CHMP is required when large developments and other high-impact activities in cultural heritage sensitive areas could cause significant harm to Aboriginal cultural heritage.

 What are areas of cultural heritage sensitivity?

 - landforms and land categories that are generally regarded as more likely to have Aboriginal cultural heritage.

 You can find areas of cultural heritage sensitivity on the Aboriginal Cultural Heritage Register and Information System online map.

 Decision-making authorities, such as state or local government agencies, can't issue statutory approvals without an approved CHMP.
 This includes a work authority, licence or planning permit.

-You can check the Aboriginal Heritage Planning Tool-external site to see if your proposed development is considered a high-impact activity and will need a CHMP.
+You can check the Aboriginal Heritage Regulations Planning Tool to see if your proposed development is considered a high-impact activity and will need a CHMP.

-Find out more on the First Peoples – State Relations website-external site.
+Find out more on the First Peoples – State Relations website.